ebuehrle/hpoc/README.md

 The experiment scripts will detect typical installation locations automatically.

 ## Running the experiments
-1. Clone the repository, then open a Julia 1.10 REPL in the cloned directory and type `]` to switch to package mode.
-Enter `activate .` followed by `instantiate` to download and precompile the dependencies.
+1. Clone the repository, then `activate`  and `instantiate` a Julia environment.
 2. Run `run_all.sh` in a shell to run all the experiments sequentially.
 The scripts will output results to the `img` folder.